 We are the Called to SERVE Difference!

-Lean Six Sigma Blue Belt Training is an introductory two to four-hour course in Lean Six Sigma, designed to give the employee a basic education of the numerous tools that can be used in the constant pursuit to eliminate waste and variation in a process.
+Lean Six Sigma Blue Belt Training is an introductory three-hour course in Lean Six Sigma, designed to give the employee a basic education of the numerous tools that can be used in the constant pursuit to eliminate waste and variation in a process.

 Lean Six Sigma Green Belts are part-time problem solvers who have attended 80 hours of training.
 The Green Belt is assigned projects that fall within their job scope.
 This allows the Green Belt to work on projects that are meaningful to their position and department.
 The traditional Green Belt training is conducted in increments of a week-long training over two months, thus taking employees out of work for large periods of time.
 The City of Tyler decided to change the format to four weeks of half-day training conducted over four months.
 The Green Belts receives training on subjects that range from Quality Function Deployment, Process Capability Analysis, ANOVA, Design of Experiments, Kanbans, 5S and many other continuous improvement and analytical tools.
 As part of certification, the Lean Six Sigma Green Belt must complete a project within a fiscal year and prove an understanding of the Lean Six Sigma principles.